Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: What is a Bayesian Neural Network?

-A Bayesian Neural Network (BNN) can then be defined as any stochastic artificial neural network trained using Bayesian inference \cite{doi:10.1162/neco.1992.4.3.448}.
-To design a BNN, the first step is the choice of a deep neural network architecture, i.e., of a functional model.
-Then, one has to choose a stochastic model, i.e., a prior distribution over the possible model parametrization $p(\vec{\theta})$ and a prior confidence in the predictive power of the model $p(\vec{y} | \vec{x}, \vec{\theta})$ (Fig.~\ref{fig:workflow}a).
+\emphBulletPoint{To design a BNN}, the first step is the choice of a deep neural network architecture, \ie \textbf{a functional model}.
+Then, one has to choose a \textbf{stochastic model}, \ie a prior distribution over the possible model parametrization $p(\vec{\theta})$ and a prior confidence in the predictive power of the model $p(\vec{y} | \vec{x}, \vec{\theta})$ (Figure~\ref{fig:workflow}a).
 The model parametrization can be considered to be the hypothesis $H$ and the training set is the data $D$.
-In the rest of this paper we will designate the model parameter as $\vec{\theta}$, and use $D$ to designate the training set, $D_{\vec{x}}$ to designate the training features and $D_{\vec{y}}$ to designate the training labels.
-This is to distinguish between the training data and any input/output pair $(\vec{x}, \vec{y})$.
-Applying Bayes theorem, and enforcing independence between the model parameters and the inputs, the Bayesian posterior can then be written as:
+The choice of a BNN's stochastic model is somehow equivalent to the choice of a loss function when training a point estimate neural network; see Section~\ref{sec:reg-prior}.
+In the rest of this paper, we will denote the model parameters by $\vec{\theta}$, the training set by $D$, the training inputs by $D_{\vec{x}}$, and the training labels by $D_{\vec{y}}$.
+By applying Bayes' theorem, and enforcing independence between the model parameters and the input, the Bayesian posterior can be written as:

-Computing this distribution, and moreover sampling from it using standards methods, is usually an intractable problem, especially since computing the evidence $\int_{\vec{\theta}} p(D_{\vec{y}}|D_{\vec{x}},\vec{\theta'})p(\vec{\theta'}) d\vec{\theta'}$ is hard.
-To address this, two approaches are possible.
-The first one is to use a Markov Chain Monte Carlo algorithm, which allows to sample the posterior directly, but needs to cache a collection of samples $\Theta$.
-The second one is to use a variational inference approach, which learns a variational distribution $q_{\vec{\phi}}(\vec{\theta})$ to approximate the exact posterior (Fig.~\ref{fig:workflow}b).
-Both of these methods bypass the computation of the evidence (denominator of Eq. \ref{eq:deeplearningbayesianposterior} ), which explains why the posterior is often given up to a scaling constant, as we do in the rest of this tutorial for simplicity.
-These algorithms are presented in more details in Section \ref{sec:inference} for the generic methods and Section \ref{sec::approx} for the methods specific to deep learning.
+The Bayesian posterior for complex models such as artificial neural networks is a high dimensional and highly non-convex probability distribution \cite{izmailov2021bayesian}.
+This complexity makes computing and sampling it using standard methods an intractable problem, especially because computing the evidence $\int_{\vec{\theta}} p(D_{\vec{y}}|D_{\vec{x}},\vec{\theta'})p(\vec{\theta'}) d\vec{\theta'}$ is difficult.
+To address this problem, two broad approaches have been introduced: \textbf{(1)} Markov chain Monte Carlo and \textbf{(2)} variational inference.
+These are presented in more details in Section \ref{sec:inference}.

-Given the Bayesian posterior, or its variational approximation, it becomes possible to compute a marginal probability distribution \cite{WilsonDL2020} of the output, given a certain input, which quantifies exactly the model's uncertainty:
+When \emphBulletPoint{using a BNN for prediction}, the probability distribution $p(\vec{y}|\vec{x},D)$~\cite{WilsonDL2020}, called the marginal and which quantifies the model's uncertainty on its prediction, is of particular interest.
+Given $p(\vec{\theta}|D)$, $p(\vec{y}|\vec{x},D)$ can be computed as: